SCOMnewbie/SCOMnewbie.github.io/_posts/2021-27-05-howtousemodernauth.md

 ## Public app delegated permission with refresh token

-Context:
 Being able to call our API with delegated permission is cool, but do I have to authenticate every hours to my application?
 This is where refresh token comes into place.
 The goal of this demo will be to explain how you can get an access token.
 As before, read the demo file to have deeper information.

 * Script is located [here](https://github.com/SCOMnewbie/psoauth2/blob/main/Examples/06-Script-Public-Delegated-GraphAPI-RefreshToken.ps1).
 * Takeaways: